thepowersgang/mrustc/Notes/Inferrence-ConstraintsAndRules.md

  - Pointer to node for coercion

 ## Actions taken
+- Build up ruleset from HIR
  - Destructuring and re-structurings are applied directly
   - E.g. New tuples/arrays, destructuring patterns, ...
-- Equalities are applied until none are left
+ - Direct equalities unify ivars
      - NOTE: Dead ivars (ones that have been aliased) should be omitted from listings
+- Iterate rulesets
  - Apply coercions that are known to not coerce
   - E.g. `str` cannot coerce to anything
-- Apply coercions that are known
  - Check associated type projections
   - Apply single-trait rule (If there's only one trait that could apply, use it)
+ - Run "revisit" nodes
  - Keep going until out or rules or ambiguity is hit

 <!-- vim: ft=markdown